photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ##### /photoprism/storage

-The *storage* folder is used to save config, cache, thumbnail, and sidecar files.
+The *storage* folder is used to save config, cache, backup, thumbnail, and sidecar files.
 It must always be specified so that you do not lose these files after a restart or upgrade.
 If available, we recommend you put the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance.
 You can otherwise keep the default and store the files in a folder relative to the current directory:

 ```yaml